I’ve had trouble putting my worries into words post-US election. Here’s my best attempt.

 I haven’t updated in a while, due to plenty of interesting projects diverting my attention.
 One such project is working with my agency (VCCP)’s innovation team to cover and analyze in-house talks given by industry leaders in various tech-y fields.
 I thought I’d share an excerpt of my latest coverage on Spotify.
 You can see the article in full context here.

 Last year, I did a Masters at the University of Oxford, studying at the Oxford Internet Institute.
 I focused on Credibility and Persuasion.
 My thesis has the oh so compelling name “Credibility and Crisis in Pseudonymous Communities.”
-I keep on intending to edit it for publication, but have yet to do so.
+I keep on intending to edit it for publication, but have yet to do so [edit: this was published as a chapter in “Establishing and Evaluating Digital Ethos and Online Credibility” in late 2016/early 2017].
 As this is the case, I thought I’d put it out there.

 Should you believe it?
 I’d say to take my results section with a grain of salt.
 The thesis was awarded a Distinction but had some pretty profound methodological limitations (I’m fairly sure the statistical models I used were not the optimal ones).